garrandall/popular-music-data/tracks/can-t-stop-groovin--now-wanna-do-it-some-more-b-t--express.md

 I can't stop
 'Cause I want some more
 I can't stop
-Ooh, I want some more
+Oh I want some more

 I can't stop
 'Cause I want some more
 I can't stop
-Ooh, I want some more
+Oh I want some more

 Come on
 Gimme some more